 What would you sacrifice for your children?

 As famine grips the country Kitty McCarthy is left widowed and alone.
 Fighting to keep her two remaining children alive against all odds, Kitty must decide how far she will go to save her family.

 Arriving in Ballymor, Maria is researching her ancestor, Victorian artist Michael McCarthy – and his beloved mother, the mysterious Kitty who disappeared without a trace.

 Running from her future, it’s not only answers about the past that Maria hopes to find in Ireland.
 As her search brings her closer to the truth about Kitty’s fate, Maria must make the biggest decision of her life.

 The book is available to buy now.

-It’s also available as a paperback from Amazon UK and on sale in Asda.
-Next year it’ll be available as a paperback from Amazon US, and as a large print hardback in both the US and UK.
+It’s also available as a paperback from Amazon UK and was on sale in Asda.
+Later this year it’ll be available as a paperback from Amazon US, and as a large print hardback in both the US and UK.

 Here’s a Pinterest board for pictures which helped inspire this novel.

 First review, a week before publication from Karen at GoBuyTheBook.
 She was impressed by the way it “seamlessly merges past with present”.
 Thanks Karen, and thanks for the early confidence boost!

 Cheryl M-M, who has reviewed all my books (thank you!), says I ‘know how to create the kind of characters readers can relate to’.